cisco/cisco-network-node-utils/docs/README-develop-add-XR-support.md

 This document is a HowTo guide for taking existing cisco_node_utils APIs written to work on Nexus, and enhancing them to support IOS XR.
 Please see [How To Create New node_utils APIs](./README-develop-node-utils-APIs.md) for setup steps.

-Specifically, this will walk you through the general steps that were needed to enhance the bgp_neighbor feature to add XR support.
+Specifically, this will walk you through the general steps that were needed to enhance the bgp_neighbor feature to add IOS XR support.
 The changes detailed here are not the only changes that were made, but they should be representative of the kinds of changes that might be needed.

-*Note: This document assumes you have a Nexus VM/device at 192.168.0.1 with user/password admin/admin, and an XR VM/device at 192.168.0.2 with user/password admin/admin and grpc port configured to 57777.*
+*Note: This document assumes you have a Nexus VM/device at 192.168.0.1 with user/password admin/admin, and an IOS XR VM/device at 192.168.0.2 with user/password admin/admin and grpc port configured to 57777.*

 ## <a name="minitest-nexus">Run minitest on Nexus</a>